-Monographs, fine printing, and book arts
+Fine printing and book arts

 The University Archives is also an excellent source on the history of the State of California.
 In its educational mission and activities, Cal Poly has been closely linked with the economic growth and development of California.
-As a result, California agriculture, horticulture, animal husbandry and agricultural education, as well as engineering, aeronautics, architecture and environmental design are some of the areas represented in the holdings of the University Archives.
+As a result, California agriculture, horticulture, animal husbandry and agricultural education, as well as engineering, aeronautics, architecture and environmental design are some of the areas represented in University Archives.

 Collections and history